rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

       (res/status 500)))
 ```

-`render` takes a hiccup form and turns it into a ring response, while `server-error` takes an exception, logs it, an returns a 500 response.
+`render` takes a hiccup form and turns it into a ring response, while `server-error` takes an exception, logs it, and returns a 500 response.

 Next, we'll implement the `index-action` function: